letakeane/gridpractice/module-4/interview-questions/round-3.md

 Event delegation utilizes the event bubbling or event propogation effect and allows you to add an event listener to a parent node in the DOM and have the event caught at the parent level as the event bubbles up the tree to find a handler.
 This is useful when you have elements that are frequently added or removed from the DOM (like list elements), putting a listener on the parent `ul` instead will keep that event listener in tact even if your child elements are consistently added and removed.
 See [David Walsh's Explanation](https://davidwalsh.name/event-delegate)

 **What kind of information might you store in an environment variable?
 Why?**

+Any information that might need to change between environments, such as a database connection URL or file.
+Often times, sensitive data like API keys are hidden in environment variables so that they're not exposed by committing them to github.

 **What is an API?**